-Board of Directors
+Board of Directors:

-Portsmouth is an unlisted company and a smaller reporting company under the rules and regulations of the Securities and Exchange Commission ("SEC").
-The majority of its Board of Directors consists of "independent" directors.
-In order for a director to be considered "independent" by the Board of Directors, he or she must (i) be free of any relationship that, applying the rules of the NASDAQ Stock Market LLC ("NASDAQ"), would preclude a finding of independence, and (ii) not have any material relationship with us or any of our affiliates or any of our executive officers.
-The Board of Directors held four meetings during the 2016 fiscal year (in person, telephonically or by written consent).
-No director attended (whether in person, telephonically, or by written consent) less than 75% of all meetings held during the period of time he or she served as director during the 2016 fiscal year.
+Santa Fe is an unlisted company and a smaller reporting company under rules and regulations of the Securities and Exchange Commission ("SEC").
+The majority of its Board of Directors consists of "independent" directors as independence is defined by the applicable rules and regulations of the SEC.
+The Board of Directors held four meetings during the 2016 Fiscal Year (in person, telephonically or by written consent).
+No Director attended (whether in person, telephonically, or by written consent) less than 75% of all meetings held during the period of time he or she served as Director during the 2016 Fiscal Year.